Have LLMs Reopened the Pandora's Box of AI-Generated Fake News?: Role of Visual elements in Detection

 \section{Role of Visual elements in Detection}

 In this section, we explore the influence of visual elements on the accuracy of fake news detection by humans vs LLMs.
 Specifically, our goal in this section is to answer the following question: Does the presence of visual elements aid in the detection of fake news stories by humans compared to LLMs?
 We conduct a comparative analysis between fake news instances that include visual elements and those presented with text alone.
-Out of the 252 fake news entries, 63 contain both text and visual elements, while 189 consist solely of text.
+Out of the 252 fake news entries, 63 contained both text and visual elements, while 189 were text-only.

 To ensure that our comparison focuses exclusively on fake news detection and operates at the story level, we employ LLMs in single processing mode since our findings in Section \ref{sec:annotation} show that there are no significant differences in overall fake news detection performance between single vs batch processing methods.
 Along with GPT-4o\footnote{GPT-4o points to gpt-4o-2024-08-06}, we include Gemini\footnote{Gemini refers to Gemini-1.5-flash-001}, another multi-modal model, to further validate our results.